arjununni/Boxthegame/README.md

 -- The Box by Arjun Unni --

 Description:

 This is a small game made by me on a very boring day.
 Rules are simple: Collect the violet boxes, Avoid the blue boxes, and reach the white box.

 You can fork it and do whatever you want with it!

+Download box.jar for the game.

 Controls:
 �Arrow Keys to move